onqtam/headjack/docs/why/14_ECONOMICS.md

 > "According to some estimates, in our present economic system more than half of economic value generated is lost to transaction costs.
 A fundamental source of transaction costs is uncertainty: since the agent does not know what transaction to enter into, what to agree upon, or what to expect, it will need to spend a lot of energy in search, negotiation, and enforcement of agreements." - [Self-organization of complex, intelligent systems: an action ontology for transdisciplinary integration, by Francis Heylighen](http://pespmc1.vub.ac.be/Papers/ECCO-paradigm.pdf)

 ██████████████████████████████████████████████████████████████████
+# SECTION: What is the economy
+██████████████████████████████████████████████████████████████████

+> "What exactly is the economy?
+The economy is not some impersonal machine far away from us.
+We create it anew every day by striving, wishing and demanding.
+The economy is created by our desires, by what we want and achieve in life—and how we and our earth can satisfy those needs.
+We all have motives and drives that guide our actions and influence where we direct our attention in life.
+We often try to achieve what we feel we lack—it may be pleasure, security, community or recognition.
+In other words, the driving force in economic life is nothing more than the sum of our desires and dreams...
+We can ... talk about two types of drivers in economic life: scarcity-driven action and abundance-driven action.
+>
+> Scarcity-driven action is when we do something because we have to, when we cannot afford to feel what we really want...
+>
+> Abundance-driven action is when we use our spontaneous creative faculties...
+>
+> Admittedly, there is no escaping the fact that scarcity-driven actions will remain present in most people’s lives.
+After all, not everything can be fun and inspiring.
+But is scarcity-driven actions really something we want for ourselves and each other?
+Is it ecologically and socially sustainable to build our economic systems on people’s fears and perceived shortcomings?
+The only answer is that we have the most to gain by expanding abundance-driven action and ridding ourselves of as much scarcity-driven action as possible.
+>
+> ...
+Abundance-driven action creates much more freedom in our everyday choices.
+Scarcity-driven action arises precisely when we feel we have no real choice.
+Abundance-driven action causes less suffering during the effort itself—since it is a labor of love—and it creates services and products of a higher quality because we really care about the outcome of our work.
+This kind of work makes us feel that our time is valuable, that we are allowed to engage.
+Perhaps most importantly, it allows us to follow our conscience, to not feel that we have to sell out our values or sense of right and wrong—that we have a choice.
+>
+> ...
+What is economic freedom?
+Many times when people talk about a “free economy” they mean a market with as little government intervention and regulation as possible.
+Instead, according to the ideas presented above, a “free economy” is defined as an economy with as little scarcity-driven action as possible... a large part of our economic system cannot in a deeper sense be said to be characterized by “free exchange” and “free choice”.
+Are we really free when we are driven to work, perform and consume by fears and perceived deficiencies?
+How free are we when we feel we need to act against our conscience or work for something we don’t feel a sincere commitment to?
+And are we really free if we are unconsciously influenced to consume through advertising, for example?
+>
+> In a way, of course, we are always free because we are the ones who make the choices and priorities.
+But there are different degrees of freedom.
+The fact that freedom can be deepened thus applies both in democracy and in economic life.
+So if we consider ourselves free today, we can be even freer in the future—free in a deeper sense." - [The Economy of Happiness, by Hanzi Freinacht](https://metamoderna.org/the-economy-of-happiness/)

+██████████████████████████████████████████████████████████████████
 # SECTION: Redefining Capitalism
 ██████████████████████████████████████████████████████████████████